-- that the other degree programme attributes to those marks will also be adopted.
+- 7. Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
+The definition that the other degree programme attributes to those marks will also be adopted.
 The provisions of Article 31 apply to final marks that are earned abroad. - 8.
-If more than one result is earned for a course, the highest result that has been earned will apply during the degree audit.
+If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit.